Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 description: |

-Configure Vast.ai across development, staging, and production environments.
+Configure Vast.ai GPU cloud across dev, staging, and production environments.

 Trigger with phrases like "vastai environments", "vastai staging",